mahesh3267/Devops/README.md

 ## APPLICATION Server for JAVA TOMCAT/JBOSS/Glassfish
 ### INSTALLATION
 * UNDERSTANDING on application server like STOP/START and CONFIG
-* Deploy the Generated Application
+* Deploy the SAMPLE PROJECT
 * Test the Application

 ## DOCKER